FinnSetchell/FinnSetchell/README.md

 <br />

-hi, i'm [Finn Setchell](https://finndog-moogsmods.carrd.co/), blah blah... im a donkay?
+hi, i'm [Finn Setchell](https://finndog-moogsmods.carrd.co/), I'm a student in the UK currently in my final year of A-levels.
+I enjoy taking up random coding projects, but most of my time is spent creating Minecraft mods for CurseForge.

 <br />